 Senior Fellows may be appointed for a semester, or for one year, by the President of the College from among Williams emerita/us faculty.
 They will be invited to participate fully in the Fellows' program and are awarded an annual research stipend of $4,000.
 Those interested should contact the President directly.

-Occasionally, a Visiting Fellowship will be awarded to a member of the faculty of a neighboring educational institution (Massachusetts College of Liberal Arts or Bennington College, for example).
-Candidates will normally be nominated by the Dean of Faculty or equivalent administrator at the applicant’s home college.
-Visiting Fellows will be expected to participate fully in the Fellows’ programs.
+Occasionally, a Visiting Fellowship will be awarded to a member of the faculty of a neighboring educational institution who is on the tenure track or who holds an ongoing contract (Massachusetts College of Liberal Arts or Bennington College, for example).
+Candidates will normally be nominated by the Dean of Faculty or equivalent administrator at the applicant's home college.
+Visiting Fellows will be expected to participate fully in the Fellows' programs.

 Thanks to the generous support of Mark C. Ruchman, '71 and Allan B. Ruchman, '75, each semester a Williams senior is associated with the Center as a Ruchman Fellow.
 Ruchman Fellowships are intended to support the research of students who demonstrate a firm commitment to graduate study and who intend to pursue a career in teaching.
 The research is normally related to an independent study course or honors thesis that the student is undertaking during the fellowship period.
 Preference in the selection of Ruchman Fellows will go to those candidates whose research interests bear a significant interdisciplinary or collaborative component.

-Ruchman Student Fellows will each receive a stipend of $1,500 to be used for research support (for example: books, research assistance, travel to collections, external library or archival fees), and they may avail themselves of the administrative support at the Center.
+Ruchman Fellows will each receive a stipend of $2,000 to be used for research support (for example: books, research assistance, travel to collections, external library or archival fees), and they may avail themselves of the administrative support at the Center.

-Nominations for Ruchman Student Fellows will be solicited from all Languages and the Arts and Social Studies Departments.
-Each academic unit in Division I and Division II in which students write theses will be invited to nominate one Junior major as a candidate for this Fellowship.
-Nominees will then be asked to submit an application to a selection committee.
-In addition to biographical information, the application will require a research project proposal framed so as to be clear to an academic committee composed of individuals from various disciplines.
-Candidates will be asked to specify two or three members of the Williams faculty familiar with their work.
+Each spring, nominations for Ruchman Fellows are solicited from all Languages and the Arts and Social Studies Departments.
+Each academic unit in Division I and Division II is invited to nominate one Junior major/concentrator as a candidate for this Fellowship.
+Nominees will then be asked to submit an application to a selection committee composed of people from different disciplines.
+In addition to biographical information, the application will require a research project proposal.
+Candidates will be asked to specify two members of the Williams faculty familiar with their work.
 Members of the selection committee may then call upon these faculty members for recommendations.
-The process will narrow the field of candidates to a small number of finalists each of whom will then be asked to join the selection committee for a personal interview.
+As part of the process, the committee will choose a small number of finalists for interviews.